ixiaopan/blog/content/post/DL-03-regularization.md

-Regularization is such a technique to set an upper threshold for weights, thereby producing a set of weights with smaller variance.
+Regularization is such a technique that sets an upper threshold for weights, thereby producing a set of weights with smaller variance.
 Ridge (L2) and Lasso (L1) are two widely used regularization methods, which can help alleviate overfitting and produce stable computation.
-Apart from this, dropout is another technique widely used in Deep Learning.
+Apart from this, dropout is another common technique used in Deep Learning.
 In this post, we will explain how regularization works in detail.